Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 - Type: bool
 - Default: `False`

-### Parameter: `doNotRunExtensionsOnOverprovisionedVMs`

-When Overprovision is enabled, extensions are launched only on the requested number of VMs which are finally kept.
-This property will hence ensure that the extensions do not run on the extra overprovisioned VMs.

-- Required: No
-- Type: bool
-- Default: `False`

-### Parameter: `enableAutomaticOSUpgrade`

-Indicates whether OS upgrades should automatically be applied to scale set instances in a rolling fashion when a newer version of the OS image becomes available.
-Default value is false.
-If this is set to true for Windows based scale sets, enableAutomaticUpdates is automatically set to false and cannot be set to true.

-- Required: No
-- Type: bool
-- Default: `False`

 ### Parameter: `enableAutomaticUpdates`

 Indicates whether Automatic Updates is enabled for the Windows virtual machine.
 Default value is true.
+When patchMode is set to Manual, this parameter must be set to false.
 For virtual machine scale sets, this property can be updated and updates will take effect on OS reprovisioning.

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `enableCrossZoneUpgrade`
+### Parameter: `enableEvictionPolicy`

-Allow VMSS to ignore AZ boundaries when constructing upgrade batches.
-Take into consideration the Update Domain and maxBatchInstancePercent to determine the batch size.
+Specifies the eviction policy for the low priority virtual machine.
+Will result in 'Deallocate' eviction policy.

 - Required: No
 - Type: bool
 - Default: `False`

-### Parameter: `enableEvictionPolicy`
+### Parameter: `enableHotpatching`

-Specifies the eviction policy for the low priority virtual machine.
-Will result in 'Deallocate' eviction policy.
+Enables customers to patch their Azure VMs without requiring a reboot.
+For enableHotpatching, the 'provisionVMAgent' must be set to true and 'patchMode' must be set to 'AutomaticByPlatform'.

 - Required: No
 - Type: bool